Himachal HC passes interim order staying notification granting tribal status to Hatti community | Law-Order

 Passing an order on a bunch of petitions, a division bench of Chief Justice MS Ramachandra Rao and Justice Jyotsna Rewal Dua said prima facie there appears to be ''manifest arbitrariness and glaring unconstitutionality in the impugned law''.

-The Himachal Pradesh government on Monday issued a notification granting Scheduled Tribes status to the Hatti community of Sirmaur district's Transgiri area.
+The Himachal Pradesh government on Monday issued a notification granting Scheduled Tribe (ST) status to the Hatti community of Sirmaur district's Transgiri area.

-Members of the community had been demonstrating against the state government over not implementing the Constitution (Scheduled Tribes) Order (Second Amendment) Act, 2023, and notifying the community as Scheduled Tribes.
+Members of the community had been demonstrating against the state government over not implementing the Constitution (Scheduled Tribes) Order (Second Amendment) Act, 2023, and notifying the community as a Scheduled Tribe.

+Hearing pleas challenging the Scheduled Tribe status for the Hatti community filed by the Gigiripar Anusuchit Jaati Adhikar Sanrakshan Samiti and the Gujjar Kalyan Parishad, the high court clubbed the petitions and passed the interim order.

-However, the high court clarified that the observations or findings recorded are only prima facie and tentative and shall not have any bearing during the final hearing.
+However, it clarified that the observations or findings recorded are only prima facie and tentative and shall not have any bearing during the final hearing.

+The high court expressed the view that ''if interim orders are not granted, tens of thousands of ST certificates would be granted, reversal of which would be difficult''.

+Referring to a communication dated December 30 by the Union Ministry of Tribal Affairs, allegedly clarifying that ''Hatti'' refers to permanent residents of the Transgiri area of Sirmaur district that excludes the communities notified as Scheduled Castes (SCs), the high court said, ''We are baffled as to how the (Union) Ministry of Tribal Affairs could have given such an advice without Parliament making the said exclusion under clause (2) of Article 341 of the Constitution in the list of SCs mentioned in the Constitution (Scheduled Castes) Order, 1950.'' ''Thus, all the above facts and circumstances show prima facie that there is manifest arbitrariness in including the SCs, OBCs (Other Backward Classes) and dominant castes like Rajputs and Brahmins of the Transgiri region in the list of STs notified by the Constitution (Scheduled Tribes) Order, 1950, and prima facie it appears that Parliament has acted capriciously, irrationally and/or without adequate determining principle,'' the bench noted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)